Houses in multiple occupation

 Powys County Council works alongside Mid and West Wales Fire and Rescue and offers a free Pre-Licence Inspections service for landlords/owners who are considering operating an HMO.
-Following this inspection a Schedule of Works will be provided detailing the requirements if the property were to be licensed as an HMO and this will include fire safety improvements if applicable.
+Following this inspection a Schedule of Works will be provided detailing the requirements if the property were to be licensed as an HMO.
+This will also include fire safety improvements if applicable.

 Other Safety Schemes